 Fridge Basics: How to Store Your Food

 The fridge is our sacred relic of the kitchen and our customizable food closet rolled into one.
 It’s home to a patchwork of foods- both frozen and raw, vegetables and sauces and meats alike -indiscriminately keeping our food safe and chilled for our personalized eating pleasures.
-Neglecting to store your food properly within the fridge’s cold chambers, however, can lead to an imbalance of temperature, poor air circulation, and a higher rate of food decay — so give your fridge some well-deserved TLC with these tips!
+Neglecting to store your food properly within the fridge’s cold chambers, however, can lead to an imbalance of temperature, poor air circulation, and a higher rate of food decay — so give your fridge or wine storage some well-deserved TLC with these tips!

 Anatomy of a Fridge

 Every fridge is a special snowflake: some have multiple drawers, some have none; some have 2 shelves, some have 3 or 4; some have state-of-the-art temperature gauges, and some have a small, simple knob.
 One common trait shared between all of these machines, however, is air flow.
 Within the back wall of your fridge lies a fan with a singular responsibility: keep the entire fridge chilled.
 While fridge air circulation isn’t exactly a science, there is a pattern to how cold air travels inside your fridge:

 Each fridge has cold, colder, and coldest nooks for our chilling pleasure.
 Obey these rules to the best of your own ability, and defer to your better judgement if confronted with an open-ended “food placement” dilemma!

 DOOR: Typically warmest, due to its contact with the warm outside air.
 Upper door is moderately cold, mid is coldest, and bottom is warmest.

 - Upper is best for eggs and butter, where they cannot get too hard or too cold.